-Like sex and money, many people crave privacy.
+Like sex and money, privacy is something many people crave.

 "We trade privacy for security," says Bob Garfield, advertising critic and author of The Chaos Scenario: Amid the Ruins of Mass Media, the Choice for Business is Stark: Listen or Perish.
 "We trade it for cents off at the supermarket cashier, so that Safeway knows exactly what ointments you use and in what quantity.
 Online, with varying degrees of awareness, we trade it for utility."